anouarYousfi/financialforce/back-end/README.md

 The project is created with Maven, so you just need to import it to your IDE(Eclipse,..) and build the project to resolve the dependencies

 ## Database configuration
-Create a MySQL database with the name `soufiane` and add the credentials to `/resources/application.properties`.
+Create a MySQL database and add the credentials to `/resources/application.properties`.
 The default ones are :

 ```
 spring.datasource.driverClassName = com.mysql.jdbc.Driver
-spring.datasource.url = jdbc:mysql://localhost/soufiane
+spring.datasource.url = jdbc:mysql://localhost/databaseName
 spring.datasource.username = root
 spring.datasource.password =
 ```